 It must meet the building codes in your community as if it were a standalone concrete slab.
 The epoxy and pebble layer should not be considered a structural component.
-New concrete must cure for a minimum of three weeks.
+New concrete must cure for a minimum of 30 days.

 The thickness of one to two pebbles – generally ¼” to ½”.

 With a trowel, similar to how you would smooth concrete or apply stucco.

 First, thoroughly mix the resin and hardener, then add that mixture to the pebbles.
 If it’s a small application, you can mix it by hand in a concrete mixing trough.
 Disposable plastic troughs are commonly available at hardware stores.
 If it’s a large application, use a wheelbarrow and a shovel.
 The goal is to completely wet each pebble with epoxy, but just barely.
 Excess epoxy will just drip down between the pebbles to the substrate.
-The objective is to create a mixture resembling a “rice krispy” treat.
+The objective is to create a mixture resembling a “rice crispy” treat.

 NO!
 An epoxy flood-coat will yellow in the sunlight.
 Your epoxy and pebble mixture should be dry, with the pebbles just barely wetted out.
 Remember the “rice krispy” treat-like texture described above.

-Generally, it will cure in 24 hours.
+Generally, epoxy will cure in 24 hours.
 However if you plan to drive on this surface, let it cure for 72 hours.
 Winter weather conditions may lengthen the time required to cure.
 It will be fully cured in 7 days at 70F.

-Try to apply the epoxy when you are certain it will not rain in 48 hours.
-If the epoxy is exposed to rain or water, which includes your sprinklers or heavy mist/dew, it may turn a whitish color which is difficult to remove.
-If you are not sure of your weather conditions trying anchoring a tarp a few inches above the pebble paving.
+Try to apply the epoxy when you are certain it will not rain within 48 hours.
+If the epoxy is exposed to rain or water, which includes your sprinklers or heavy mist/dew, it may turn a whitish color which is very difficult to remove.
+If you are not sure of your weather conditions, anchor a tarp a few inches above the pebble paving to keep water out.